 - The PSLF Waiver

-In effect, PSLF and this limited waiver are the same forgiveness opportunity.
+PSLF and this limited waiver are part of the same forgiveness opportunity.
 The PSLF Waiver is simply an attempt by lawmakers to fix a broken program to give nonprofit and government employees the cancellation they deserve.
 The steps of applying are the same for both.

 Parent PLUS Loans, including Direct Consolidation Loans that paid off parent loans, don’t qualify for the limited waiver, but they are PSLF-eligible.

 Loans that qualify for PSLF: